momentum-mod/website/server/README.md

 * [Docker Compose](https://docs.docker.com/compose/install/)

 ## Dev Setup
-In the website directory copy the .env.txt to the same directory, rename it .env, and then add your configuration.
+In the website directory copy the env.TEMPLATE to the same directory, rename it .env, and then add your configuration.
 Only STEAM_WEB_API_KEY needs to be updated for development.
 Open config.js in ./server/config to view default values for each environment.

 From the website directory, run:
 ```